mroonga/mroonga/doc/source/reference.rst

 Limitations about the value of columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a limitation about DATE, DATETIME, TIMESTAMP column in storage mode.
+There is a limitation about DATE, DATETIME column in storage mode.

 mroonga storage engine automatically convert 0 into 1 as the value of month or date.